Virginia hip injury attorneys

 - Bursitis of the hip: This condition occurs when tiny fluid-filled sacs in the hip called bursae become irritated and inflamed.
 Bursitis is a leading cause of hip-joint pain after a car accident, but bursitis can also result from a fall.

 A fractured hip at any age is a severe injury that can have long-term consequences.
-It usually requires immobilization and surgical repair at the very least, and it may require full or partial hip replacement.
+It usually requires immobilization and surgical repair at the very least, and it may require a full or partial hip replacement.
 There’s no denying that a broken hip can be particularly dangerous for older adults.
 They may experience long-term mobility issues, decreased independence, loss of strength in muscles, bones, and joints, and even a shorter life expectancy.

 What types of compensation are available if your hip injury was caused by someone else’s negligence?